openmcp-project/docs/docs/operators/01-boostrapping.md

 In order to execute this script, you need a kubeconfig file that has access to the Gardener installation.
 This can be aquired by navigating to the Gardener dashboard, then selecting your user (icon in the upper right corner) -> click 'My Account' and under `Access` download the Kubeconfig file.

-Alternatively, you can create a service account with the `Admin` rolen in the Gardener project and then retrieve the kubeconfig for the sercice account.
+Alternatively, you can create a service account with the `Admin` role in the Gardener project and then retrieve the kubeconfig for the service account.
 See the [Gardener documentation](https://gardener.cloud/docs/getting-started/project/#service-accounts) for more information on how to create a service account.

 Now, create a new Gardener Shoot cluster in your Gardener project using the Gardener dashboard or the Gardener API via kubectl.
 The name of the Shoot cluster shall be `platform`.
 Please consult the [Gardener documentation](https://gardener.cloud/docs/getting-started/shoots/) for more information on how to create a Gardener Shoot cluster.